Bonaire

-Bonaire (Note: /bɒˈnɛər/ bon-AIR, /nl/; Boneiru /pap/) is a Caribbean island in the Leeward Antilles, and is a special municipality (officially "public body") of the Netherlands.
-Its capital is the port of Kralendijk, on the west (leeward) coast of the island.
-Aruba, Bonaire and Curaçao form the ABC islands, 80 km (50 miles) off the coast of Venezuela.
+Bonaire (Note: /bɒˈnɛər/ bon-AIR, /nl/; Boneiru /pap/) is a Caribbean island in the Leeward Antilles.
+A special municipality (officially "public body") of the Netherlands, its seat is the port of Kralendijk, on the west (leeward) coast of the island.
+Aruba, Bonaire and Curaçao form the ABC islands, 80 km off the coast of Venezuela.
 The islands have an arid climate that attracts visitors seeking warm, sunny weather all year round, and they lie outside the Main Development Region for tropical cyclones.
 Bonaire is a popular snorkeling and scuba diving destination because of its multiple shore diving sites, shipwrecks and easy access to the island's fringing reefs.

 As of 1 January 2025, the island's population total 26,552 permanent residents, an increase of 10,011 since 2012.
-The island's total land area is 288 km²; it is 38.6 km long from north to south, and ranges from 5 – 8 km wide from east to west.
+The island's total land area is 288 km²; it is 38.6 km long from north to south, and ranges from 5–8 km wide from east to west.
 A short 800 m west of Bonaire across the sea is the uninhabited islet of Klein Bonaire with a total land area of 6 km2.
 Klein Bonaire has low-growing vegetation including cactus, with sparse palm trees near the water and is bordered by white sandy beaches and a fringing reef.
 The reefs, beaches and on-island reserves located on both Bonaire and Klein Bonaire are under the protection of the Bonaire National Marine Park, and managed by STINAPA Bonaire.

 Bonaire was part of the Netherlands Antilles until the country's dissolution in 2010, when the island became a special municipality (officially, a "Caribbean public body") within the country of the Netherlands.
 It is one of three special municipalities in the Caribbean; the others are Sint Eustatius and Saba.
 80% of Bonaire's inhabitants are Dutch nationals, and nearly 60% of its residents were born in the former Netherlands Antilles and Aruba.